Computer architecture: Power efficiency

 Power efficiency is another important measurement in modern computers.
 Higher power efficiency can often be traded for lower speed or higher cost.
 The typical measurement when referring to power consumption in computer architecture is MIPS/W (millions of instructions per second per watt).

 Modern circuits have less power required per transistor as the number of transistors per chip grows.
 This is because each transistor that is put in a new chip requires its own power supply and requires new pathways to be built to power it.
 However, the number of transistors per chip is starting to increase at a slower rate.
 Therefore, power efficiency is starting to become as important, if not more important than fitting more and more transistors into a single chip.
 Recent processor designs have shown this emphasis as they put more focus on power efficiency rather than cramming as many transistors into a single chip as possible.
 In the world of embedded computers, power efficiency has long been an important goal next to throughput and latency.

 Shifts in market demand

 Increases in clock frequency have grown more slowly over the past few years, compared to power reduction improvements.
 This has been driven by the end of Moore's Law and demand for longer battery life and reductions in size for mobile technology.
-This change in focus from higher clock rates to power consumption and miniaturization can be shown by the significant reductions in power consumption, as much as 50%, that were reported by Intel in their release of the Haswell microarchitecture; where they dropped their power consumption benchmark from 30 to 40 watts down to 10-20 watts.
-Comparing this to the processing speed increase of 3 GHz to 4 GHz (2002 to 2006) it can be seen that the focus in research and development is shifting away from clock frequency and moving towards consuming less power and taking up less space.
+This change in focus from higher clock rates to power consumption and miniaturization can be shown by the significant reductions in power consumption, as much as 50%, that were reported by Intel in their release of the Haswell microarchitecture; where they dropped their power consumption benchmark from 30–40 watts down to 10–20 watts.
+Comparing this to the processing speed increase of 3 GHz to 4 GHz (2002 to 2006), it can be seen that the focus in research and development is shifting away from clock frequency and moving towards consuming less power and taking up less space.